rgeissen/trusted-data-agent/README.md

   }'
 ```

-This allows you to integrate the Trusted Data Agent into larger automated systems, CI/CD pipelines, or other applications.
+This allows you to integrate the Uderia Platform into larger automated systems, CI/CD pipelines, or other applications.

-For more advanced orchestration and scheduling, the Trusted Data Agent also integrates with Apache Airflow.
+For more advanced orchestration and scheduling, the Uderia Platform also integrates with Apache Airflow.
 You can find detailed documentation and example DAGs in the [Airflow Integration Guide (docs/Airflow/Airflow.md)](docs/Airflow/Airflow.md).

 For visual workflow construction and no-code/low-code integration, the agent provides example flows for the Flowise UI.
 These can be found in the [Flowise Integration Guide (docs/Flowise/Flowise.md)](docs/Flowise/Flowise.md).